 - a 'balancing investment' of at least A$3 million in managed funds that may invest in a range of assets, including investment in ASX-listed companies, Australian corporate bonds or notes, annuities and commercial real estate in Australia.

-Under the new changes in place on 1 July 2021, visa holders can apply for a two-year extension if they maintain the complying significant investment.42
+Under the new changes in place on 1 July 2021, visa holders can apply for a two-year extension if they maintain the complying significant investment.40

 Subclass 888 covid-19 concessions

-Due to the economic effect of the covid-19 pandemic, the government has introduced concessions for subclass 888 holders that began on the 1 February 2020 and end on a currently undetermined date due to the ongoing pandemic.
-These include:43
+The government has introduced concessions for subclass 888 holders that began on 1 February 2020 and end on a currently undetermined date because of the ongoing pandemic.
+These include:41

-- Holders of a subclass 188 visa as well as former holders who are able to meet the requirements to hold a subclass 888 visa who, however, are unable to meet the residency requirements as a result of covid-19 travel restrictions will be able to apply for and be granted the visa (dependant on other requirements).
+- holders of a subclass 188 visa as well as former holders who can meet the requirements to hold a subclass 888 visa who, however, are unable to meet the residency requirements as a result of covid-19 travel restrictions will be able to apply for and be granted the visa (dependant on other requirements);

-- Amendment of the subclass 188 visa in the significant investor stream primary criteria to enable applicants that held a subclass 188 visa granted prior to 1 July 2019 to access the visa if they have withdrawn or cancelled investments in line with the above concession.
+- amendment of the subclass 188 visa in the significant investor stream primary criteria to enable applicants that held a subclass 188 visa granted prior to 1 July 2019 to access the visa if they have withdrawn or cancelled investments in line with the above concession; and

-- Ensuring that visa holders subject to visa conditions requiring the maintenance of an investment during the visa period are able to comply with the condition after the withdrawal or cancellation of investments in accordance with the concessions.
+- ensuring that visa holders subject to visa conditions requiring the maintenance of an investment during the visa period can comply with the condition after the withdrawal or cancellation of investments in accordance with the concessions.